 Depiction of one of the Saints:

 The Dutch and Portugese landed on this shore on 20.02.1649.
 They fought amongst themselves for supremacy over the area.
 The Dutch were successful in taking control of the area and even entered the temple precincts.

 The priests and locals fought against these foreigners with lances.
 The priests managed to evict the Dutch.
 It is the descendants of these soldier like priests called Panders that still control and run this temple.

 One of the present day pander standing below the painting.

-After the departure of the Dutch, when the locals were searching for the idols, in the featureless expanse of the sea, Lord Shanmuga came into the dreams of a devotee and told him that a floating lemon and a kite would indicate the exact location of his idol.
-The lemon and the kite were seen as predicted and the idols were recovered from that spot.
-The face of The idol of Shanmuga had got disfigured.
+After the departure of the Dutch, when the locals were searching for the statues, in the featureless expanse of the sea, Lord Shanmuga came into the dreams of a devotee and told him that a floating lemon and a kite would indicate the exact location of his image.
+The lemon and the kite were seen as predicted and the statues were recovered from that spot.
+The face of the image of Shanmuga had got disfigured.
 It is for this reason that even today Shanmuga’s face is smeared with sandalwood paste.